 PIA's existing with-profit products (i.e. excluding business transferred to PIA on 1 January 2019) offer a death benefit of either 101% or 100.1% of the cash-in value of the bond, depending on the age of the life assured when the investment was taken out.
 No benefit is paid on disability and there is no maturity benefit as the product is written on a whole-of-life basis.
-Surrender is permitted; however, a surrender charge may apply in the first few years.
+Surrender is permitted; however, a surrender charge may apply in the early years of the policy.